freistil/company-runbook/communication.md

 Here we describe common situations and the most appropriate communication channel(s) we use to resolve them.
 When in doubt, use common sense.

-**I need to pass non-urgent information to one or more persons and get their feedback**
+**I need to pass non-urgent information to one or more persons and get their feedback.**

 * The best place for a short-term, synchronous discussion of a tactical nature is a [Slack](/software/slack.html) channel.
 * For topics that are more of a strategic nature and can be discussed asynchronously: Write a post to a team in [Asana](/software/asana.html).
 * Project management: Leave a comment in the relevant [Asana](/software/asana.html) project/task.

-**I need to pass non-urgent information to one or more persons and don't expect feedback**
+**I need to pass non-urgent information to one or more persons and don't expect feedback.**

 * Use [Google Docs](/software/googleapps.html) to detail an issue.

-**I need to preserve non-urgent email for later search**
+**I need to preserve non-urgent email for later search.**

-* Send/forward the email to an archive group in [Google Groups][googleapps.html].
+* Send/forward the email to an archive group in [Google Groups](software/googleapps.html).
 For maximum transparency, we recommend using these archive groups as a BCC recipient in all external email communication.

-**I need to pass information to one or more persons and get their feedback quickly, e.g. to be able to continue my current work**
+**I need to pass information to one or more persons and get their feedback quickly, e.g. to be able to continue my current work.**

 Try these communication channels in order until you can establish a contact:
 [voice/video call](/software/skype.html), [Slack](/software/slack.html) DM.

-**I need to get support immediately, e.g. during incident management**
+**I need to get support immediately, e.g. during incident management.**

 * Incident management: Create or escalate the incident in PagerDuty, write an "@channel" message in the \#incident channel on [Slack](/software/slack.html).